BUS3024 : Critical Perspectives on Human Resource Management

 |Semester 1 Credit Value:||10|

-To provide a basis for critical judgement on the current state of human resource management in Britain.
+To provide a basis for critical judgement on the current state of human resource management.

-To evaluate key recent changes in the practice of HRM in British organizations and in Government policy in the field.
+To evaluate key recent changes in the practice of HRM in organisations.

 To explore the role of political forces, ideologies and institutional conditions in shaping the practice of HRM.

-To identify possible alternative ways of organising HRM in Britain.
+To identify possible alternative ways of organising HRM.

 Outline Of Syllabus